• Home

 There you have it—entrepreneurial filmmaking from an unlikely place.
 These days Burns and the Florentine Films team are based in Haydenville, Massachusetts (just north of Northampton).
 Impacting the world from a town with a population of just over 1,000.

 P.S.
-It’s worth nothing that Burns’s student film subjects included documentaries on decaying mill towns, a study on child abuse, and working in rural New England.
+It’s worth noting that Burns’s student film subjects included documentaries on decaying mill towns, a study on child abuse, and working in rural New England.
 Follow your own vision.

 P.P.S.
 How many films over the years equate to 1+1=0?